Code of Behaviour

 The vast majority of our students are hard-working and well behaved and it is our policy to applaud and affirm this positive behaviour.
 Towards this end Mount Temple has a range of initiatives to encourage and acknowledge hard work, commitment, leadership qualities, sporting skills and musical and artistic talent.

-- At weekly Assemblies the opportunity is taken by Year Heads to commend publicly achievements by students within the year group
+- Every opportunity is taken by Year Heads to commend publicly achievements by students within the year group

 - Classroom teachers are encouraged to affirm good behaviour both verbally and to use the student’s journal as vehicles for communicating ‘good news’ to parents.